Subway Startups Survey: Edition I

-So, without any further delay, here’s our Q2 2018 review of Subway Startups, in no particular order:
+So, without any further delay, here’s our very first review of Subway Startups, in no particular order:

 No. 1: Roomi